nmaffe/skynet/README.md

-# Estimate the ice volume of Earth's glaciers with deep learning
+# The ice volume of Earth's glaciers with deep learning

 <!--
 <p align="center">